Tips for a

 • Walk after you eat

-Give Your Baby The Best Start – Breastfeed! breastfeed
+Give Your Baby The Best Start – Breastfeed!

 Breast milk is all your baby needs for the first 6 months of life.
 Your milk has the right ingredients in the right amounts to give your baby the healthiest start in life.
 Breastfeeding is good for you too.